-The recently completed regional water supply plan includes recommended generalized water supply service areas for public water supply systems in the Southeastern Wisconsin Region, including Racine County.
-The recommended water supply service areas in Racine County are shown on Map 17.
-The plan identifies certain areas of existing urban development that are currently served by private onsite wells that could potentially be served by new water supply systems (see "New Systems" on Map 17).
+The regional water supply plan includes recommended generalized water supply service areas for public water supply systems in the Southeastern Wisconsin Region, including Racine County.
+The recommended water supply service areas in Racine County are shown on Map 2.17.
+The plan identifies certain areas of existing urban development that are currently served by private onsite wells that could potentially be served by new water supply systems (see "New Systems" on Map 2.17).
 Service by a municipal water supply system in such areas is envisioned only if a local demonstrated need were to arise based upon groundwater quality or quantity issues, and if a local initiative were then undertaken to implement a municipal system.
 In the absence of such a need and initiative, the residents and businesses in these areas would be expected to continue to rely on private wells.
 The water supply plan is described later in this chapter.

 In addition to public water supply systems, a number of smaller "private community" water supply systems operate in Racine County.
-Such systems served an estimated population of about 1,600 persons in the County in
+Such systems served an estimated population of about 1,600 people in the County in 2005-primarily in residential subdivisions, apartments, and condominiums.
+The areas of the County served by private community water supply systems are shown on Map 5.4 in Chapter 5 of the County comprehensive plan.